 According to the CT DEEP, some CT WPCAs put nothing in reserve.
 Other towns build reserves to fund improvements and expansions.
 Brookfield is somewhere in between with the ability to fund recent and pending improvements as reflected in the capital budget.
 These infrastructure improvements are self-funded, mostly from unrestricted capital funds, without resorting to a loan or asking the Town for a grant.

 The rate has subsequently increased in 2017 to $420 per year to cover increasing costs and expansion.
-This rate should be stable for several years, but due to increase in December 2020.
+This rate has been be stable for several years, but due to increase in December 2020.

 Download the FY16-17 budget as PDF file for printing

 Download the FY17-18 budget as PDF file for printing

 Download the FY18-19 budget as PDF file for printing